Boosting thermalization of classical and quantum many-body systems: Introduction

+We introduce a transformation that connects finite-temperature Lindbladians to their infinite-temperature counterparts.
+This construction clarifies the role of recently proposed exact quantum Gibbs samplers for noncommuting Hamiltonians \cite{chen_efficient_2025, gilyen_quantum_2024, ding_single-ancilla_2024}.
+For quantum many-body systems, our approach exploits the dynamical Lie algebra and can be implemented with the tensor-network methods after truncating the Lindbladians to moderately local terms, thereby enabling scalability with system size.
+For classical systems, the same transformation naturally gives Liouvillians for preparing classical thermal states.
+In both cases, we construct Lindbladians (or Liouvillians in the classical case) from quasilocal (local) operators to ensure implementability on near-term devices.

-Our first contribution responds to this demand.
-Under the quantum detailed balance condition~\cite{fagnola_generators_2010,ramezani_quantum_2018}, we map the problem of calculating spectral gap of a Lindbladian, into calculating the energy gap of the effective frustration-free parent Hamiltonian in the extended Hilbert space.
-The parent Hamiltonian energy gap is bounded from above through variational methods like density matrix renormalization group (DMRG)~\cite{white_density_1992,schollwock_density-matrix_2011,stoudenmire_studying_2012}.
-Novelty of our approach relies on estimating the spectral gap from below through semidefinite programming (SDP) \cite{cruz_preparation_2022,kull_lower_2024,robichon_bootstrapping_2024,mortimer_certifying_2024}.
-The spectral gap of the parent Hamiltonian is the same as that of the Lindbladian, and answers how fast the open many-body system thermalizes.
-Our work paves the way to novel rigorous certification schemes for relaxation processes in many-body systems.
+Under the quantum detailed balance condition~\cite{fagnola_generators_2010,ramezani_quantum_2018}, we map the problem of computing the spectral gap of a Lindbladian to that of evaluating the energy gap of a frustration-free parent Hamiltonian in an extended Hilbert space.
+The spectral gap can be bounded from above with variational approaches such as the density-matrix renormalization group (DMRG)~\cite{white_density_1992,schollwock_density-matrix_2011,stoudenmire_studying_2012}.
+However, an upper bound alone is insufficient to certify the minimum relaxation rate; certified lower bounds are also required and can be obtained via semidefinite programming (SDP)~\cite{cruz_preparation_2022,rai_hierarchy_2024,kull_lower_2024,robichon_bootstrapping_2024,mortimer_certifying_2025}.
+Since the parent Hamiltonian and the Lindbladian share the same spectrum, this approach directly certifies relaxation rates in open many-body systems.

-Our second contribution concerns clearly defining a maximization scheme for the thermalization rate and designing a novel method for engineering Lindbladians for target thermal states.
-More specifically, to efficiently control quantum (classical) many-body systems, we focus on designing Lindbladians (Liouvillians) with quasilocal (local) operators for easy implementation on near-term devices and optimizing the kinetic coefficients to maximize their spectral gap for fast thermalization.
-By mapping Lindbladians to parent Hamiltonians, previous optimization methods can be adapted to Lindbladians for the spectral gap and locality ~\cite{giudici_locality_2022, rai_spectral_2024}.
-Fast thermalization, with respect to the characteristic timescale of the control, is indeed a general requirement for the application and optimization of the paradigmatic slow-driving protocols in quantum thermodynamics and stochastic thermodynamics~\cite{rezakhani_quantum_2009,sivak_thermodynamic_2012,PhysRevLett.119.050601,scandi_thermodynamic_2019,chen_extrapolating_2021,chen_speeding_2022,blaber_optimal_2023}.
-Our framework allows for applying protocol optimization on top of the control parameter manifold.

-We demonstrate the framework together with the Lindbladian optimization scheme with two examples, the kinetic Ising (KI) model~\cite{glauber_time-dependent_1963,haake_universality_1980} and the Lipkin-Meshkov-Glick (LMG) model~\cite{lipkin_validity_1965}.